How Solar Energy Panels Work and Power Your Home: All You Need To Know As Responsible Owners

 1. Sunlight Hits the Panels

-2. Energy Is Absorbed by Solar Cells
+2. Solar Cells Absorb Energy

 3. Electrons Begin to Move

-5. Inverter Converts DC to AC
+5. Inverter Converts DC to AC Power

 7. Excess Energy Is Managed